vbobey/stats-preview-card-component-main/README.md

 ### Continued development

-If I continued developing this solution, I would fine-tune the styling to look even better at various resolutions.
+If I continued developing this solution, I would resolve an issue with responsiveness that I noticed.
+When going from desktop -> mobile -> desktop, the second desktop layout can be different than how it originally looked.
+I would like to spend more time investigating what causes this and determine how to avoid it in the future.

 ## Author
 Victoria Bobey